-The excellent staff at Anieres is dedicated to helping students achieve their academic goals.
-The educators are genuinely excited that Anieres serves as a springboard for the science minds of tomorrow, and consider the program a great success.
-Students receive the support they need both academically and emotionally so they can lead the next generation in the fields of science and technology, in a healthy and balanced way.
+The excellent staff at Nahalal is dedicated to helping students achieve their academic goals.
+The educators are genuinely excited that Nahalal serves as a springboard for the science minds of tomorrow, and consider the program a great success.
+Students receive the support they need both academically and emotionally so they can lead the next generation in the fields of science, medicine and technology, in a healthy and balanced way.

 The school learning center operates 4 days a week in the afternoon and evening hours.
 One-on-one tutors and private teachers are matched with students to provide academic help as needed.

-There are night counselors who supervise students overnight at Anieres.
+There are night counselors who supervise students overnight at Nahalal.
 On staff, there are male and female coordinators who take more of a parenting role in the lives of students.

 A nurse is available to students at the dorm.
 There are also guest houses on the premises for parents who come to get to know the school or want to visit.

 Dorms and facilities at Nahalal

 The Nahalal Youth Village is located on a beautiful campus on a moshav in Israel’s north.
 The moshav has several stores on site, such as a supermarket, a barber shop, and a tailor, as well as health and post services.
 The school and moshav residents maintain a nice connection, and students get to know some of the local families.

 The youth village has an agricultural feel to it with animal milking sessions in the morning and evening, grapevines, orchards, and horses to ride.